Criminal Justice Internships

 - This is a one or two semester internship program depending on the agency (3 hours of credit each semester) - students must need two upper division CJ electives to be eligible.

-- Students must meet with the Internship Coordinator each fall or spring semester prior to applying.
-During this session, the studen will be able to investigate the nature of the internship and ask questions relative to the work experience of the internship.
+- Students must submit an application prior to meeting with the Internship Coordinator.
+Once the application is reviewed, a meeting will be scheduled.
+During this meeting, the student will be able to investigate the nature of the internship and ask questions relative to the work experience of the internship.

 Once a Student has become Eligible for an Internship:

-- The prospective intern must submit an internship packet and a liability waiver to the Internship Coordinator.
+- The prospective intern must submit an internship packet to the Internship Coordinator.

 - Agencies will make the final determination of acceptance for an internship.